Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation: Supplemental Material

 \section{Supplemental Material}

-We present the implementation of the three-body force, proof of the positivity, and the details of the Coulomb interaction.
-Note that these contents can also be found in other literature; we include it for self-sufficiency.
-We also discuss details of the optimization algorithm, computational complexity, and finite volume effects.
-We provide results for nucleon-nucleon phase shifts, odd-even staggering in oxygen isotopes, the pure neutron matter equation of state, and charge density distributions.
-The numerical results and original data are provided as detailed tables and combined figures.
+This supplement presents the implementation details of the three-body force, the proof of positivity for our approach, and the treatment of Coulomb interactions.
+While these elements are documented elsewhere in the literature, they are included here for completeness and self-sufficiency.
+We further elaborate on: (i) the optimization algorithm employed, (ii) computational complexity analysis, and (iii) finite volume effects.
+Numerical results and original data are provided in comprehensive tables and composite figures, including nucleon-nucleon phase shifts, odd-even staggering in oxygen isotopes, the pure neutron matter equation of state, and charge density distributions.